DataDog/documentation/content/en/getting_started/monitors/_index.md

 ### Notification

 When this monitor is triggered to alert, a notification message is sent.
 In this message, you can include conditional values, instructions for resolution, or a summary of what the alert is.
-At the very minimum, a notification must have a title and message.
+At minimum, a notification must have a title and message.

 #### Title